 The Foundation is directed by men and women from the private sector who are dedicated to the institution that holds and preserves the records of the United States of America.

-The Archives Shop plays a vital role in fulfilling the mission of the Foundation for the National Archives by providing quality products and publications based on the holdings of the National Archives.
+The National Archives Store plays a vital role in fulfilling the mission of the National Archives Foundation by providing quality products and publications based on the holdings of the National Archives.
 Extend your educational journey at home and at school with products developed especially for the Foundation.
 Proceeds support the National Archives Museum and educational programming at the Archives.

 Did you miss one of our fantastic programs?
-The National Archives Experience is proud to offer a selection of streaming video programs from our public program repertoire.
+The National Archives Museum is proud to offer a selection of streaming video programs from our public program repertoire.